gnembon/fabric-carpet/docs/scarpet/api/ScriptCommand.md

 # `/script download` command

 `/script download <global or local?> <path>` command allows to download and save scripts directly from [scarpet app store](https://www.github.com/gnembon/scarpet).
-You can choose whether to save the script in the global config scripts folder or the local per-world script folder, (todo check for server saving scenario...) and it will be saved there, e.g `/script download local survival/angel_block.sc` would save the `angel_block.sc` file in https://github.com/gnembon/scarpet/blob/master/programs/survival/angel_block.sc to a folder called `survival` in the world's scripts folder.
+You can choose whether to save the script in the global config scripts folder or the local per-world script folder, (on servers it always saves in the scripts folder) and it will be saved there, e.g `/script download local survival/angel_block.sc` would save the `angel_block.sc` file [here](https://github.com/gnembon/scarpet/blob/master/programs/survival/angel_block.sc) to a folder called `appstore/survival` in the world's scripts folder.